 Phase 1 is the foundation for the plan.
 It identifies existing conditions, trends and outlooks that will influence the region’s transportation needs over the long term.

 Phase 3 develops and reviews a number of long-term alternative scenarios.
 This phase imagines possible futures that will help guide decisions for the region, including infrastructure and strategic directions needed to make the plan’s vision a reality.
 This phase is using forecasting modelling tools and backcasting analysis, and is considering existing and planned transportation investments in the region.
 It is also benefiting from public and stakeholder feedback on the scenarios.

 In Phase 4, we will finalize the plan, detailing alternative short and longer-term strategies and actions that support sustainable interprovincial movement of people and goods.
 A draft copy of the plan will be made available for public comment.

 Engagement is organized as follows:

-- Round one (fall 2020): Introduce the strategic plan, and seek comments on the vision, guiding principles and criteria for evaluating possible solutions.
+- Round one (completed in Fall 2020): Introduced the strategic plan, and sought comments on the vision, guiding principles and criteria for evaluating possible solutions.

-- Round two (spring 2021): Invite feedback on a range of possible interprovincial transportation scenarios, including a technically preferred scenario.
+- Round two: Invites feedback on a range of possible interprovincial transportation scenarios.

-- Round three (summer/fall 2021): Share the final draft plan, and collect feedback.
+- Round three: Share the draft plan, and collect feedback.